Abhijeet-077/churn-assignment/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite
+4. Test the application
-6. Submit a pull request
+5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🎮 Live Demo

+Visit the live demo: [Cyberpunk Churn Prediction](https://your-app-name.streamlit.app)

-## 🙏 Acknowledgments
+## 📞 Support

-- Telco Customer Churn dataset from IBM
+For questions or issues:
-- Open source ML libraries and frameworks
+- Open an issue on GitHub
-- Community contributions and feedback
+- Check the deployment documentation
+- Review the troubleshooting guide

+---

+**🎮 Built with cyberpunk aesthetics for the future of data science dashboards!**